quicwg/base-drafts/draft-ietf-quic-http.md

 ### CANCEL_PUSH {#frame-cancel-push}

-The CANCEL_PUSH frame (type=0x3) is used to request cancellation of server push prior to the push stream being created.
-The CANCEL_PUSH frame identifies a server push request by Push ID (see {{frame-push-promise}}) using a variable-length integer.
+The CANCEL_PUSH frame (type=0x3) is used to request cancellation of a server push prior to the push stream being created.
+The CANCEL_PUSH frame identifies a server push by Push ID (see {{frame-push-promise}}), encoded as a variable-length integer.

 When a server receives this frame, it aborts sending the response for the identified server push.
-If the server has not yet started to send the server push, it can use the receipt of a CANCEL_PUSH frame to avoid opening a stream.
-If the push stream has been opened by the server, the server SHOULD send a QUIC RST_STREAM frame on those streams and cease transmission of the response.
+If the server has not yet started to send the server push, it can use the receipt of a CANCEL_PUSH frame to avoid opening a push stream.
+If the push stream has been opened by the server, the server SHOULD send a QUIC RST_STREAM frame on that stream and cease transmission of the response.

-A server can send this frame to indicate that it won't be sending a response prior to creation of a push stream.
+A server can send this frame to indicate that it will not be fulfilling a promise prior to creation of a push stream.
 Once the push stream has been created, sending CANCEL_PUSH has no effect on the state of the push stream.
-A QUIC RST_STREAM frame SHOULD be used instead to cancel transmission of the server push response.
+A QUIC RST_STREAM frame SHOULD be used instead to abort transmission of the server push response.

 A CANCEL_PUSH frame is sent on the control stream.
 Sending a CANCEL_PUSH frame on a stream other than the control stream MUST be treated as a stream error of